ta-akb/proms3/README.md

 I edited ProMS to switch three data integration strategies:

-1, Late integration: The original ProMS algorithm, which builds separate models for each omics view and combines the results based on selected features.
+1, Late integration (post): The original ProMS algorithm, which builds separate models for each omics view and combines the results based on selected features.

-2, Mid integration: During model construction, both test and control groups must include at least one replicate from each omics view.
+2, Mid integration (mid): During model construction, both test and control groups must include at least one replicate from each omics view.

 3, Early (pre) integration: Omics data are integrated prior to model construction.

-original resources
+branch origin resources
 [Check out the documentation](http://docs.zhang-lab.org/proms/)